UniOfGreenwich/ELEE1119_Exercises/src/EmbeddedC/blink.md

             - `-c` flag tells avr-gcc to compile the source file into an object file (.o) rather than a full executable
             - `-o` specifies the output file for the compilation. `-o` allows you to name the output file, which in this case is `blink.o`

-5. Exploring the object file, run the following the command `avr-objdump -d blink.o`:
+5. Exploring the object file, run the following the command `avr-objdump -d -S blink.o`:

     ```asm
     avr-objdump.exe -d -S blink.o